marktiago18/valentines-invitation-for-my-lovey/README.md

 ## Usage

-1. Open the index.html file in your web browser to view the invitation.
+1. Open the index.html file in your web browser to view the web page.

 2. To customize the invitation, edit the HTML and CSS files located in the directory.